daniel-isidro/master_kschool/master_class_27.md

 * In k nearest neighbors, for multiple variables inputs, always normalize the input features to avoid different scales between them

 * Having a **low MAE but a high RMSE** means we have several points that the model cannot predict well (outliers or not outliers).
 It makes sense using both metrics together

+* We'll use cross validation so the train/test split has a minimum impact on the model

+* The RMSE with cross validation is not necessary lower that without CV.
+But the model is more robust with CV